 Lightup Hybrid (existing Kubernetes cluster)

 Lightup Hybrid deployment lets you keep your data in your environment and use the Lightup control plane to help manage and troubleshoot your deployment.
-See https://docs.lightup.ai/docs/deployment-models#hybrid-deployment for more information.
+See Deployment models for more information.

-You can deploy Lightup Hybrid to an existing self-managed or AWS EKS-managed Kubernetes cluster, using the following procedure.
+Lightup Hybrid can be deployed to an existing self-managed or AWS EKS-managed Kubernetes cluster that meets the following prerequisites.

 Prerequisites